The Complete Guide to Achilles Tendon Rupture

 • Return to activity/sport: 6-12+ months

 At each stage, we have specific criteria to accomplish before moving to the next stage.
-For example, the criteria prior to returning to running is a calf strength deficit of under 25% compared to the normal side, the ability to perform repetitive single leg heel raises and toe walking and a minimum of 12 weeks post-injury.
+For example, the criteria before returning to running is a calf strength deficit of under 25% compared to the normal side, the ability to perform repetitive single-leg heel raises and toe walking, and a minimum of 12 weeks post-injury.

 When can I return to sports and activities after an Achilles tendon rupture?